openharmony/device_qemu/arm_virt/liteos_a/README.md

    echo 0 | sudo tee /proc/sys/net/bridge/bridge-nf-call-iptables
    ```

    Note: The system is hardcoded to **10.0.2.0/24** for the sub-network, **10.0.2.2** for the gateway, and random IP address.
-Use different MAC addresses, IP addresses, and flash image (recommended) for different client instances.
+Use different MAC addresses, IP addresses, and flash, MMC images for different client instances.
 The MAC address can be transferred using the QEMU command line.
 The IP address can be adjusted in the OHOS command line, for example, using `ifconfig wlan0 inet 10.0.2.30` or other methods.

 2. How do I troubleshoot the error when running `qemu-system-arm`?